 Hand Block Printing27 September 2019

-Once the block is ready the pattern is carefully lined up upon the fabric, dye is applied to the block and the pattern is printed by pressing the block firmly onto the fabric.
-This is repeated along the fabric to create a repeat design.
-This process is repeated for each colour layer within the pattern.
+The block printing process involves many stages, including designing and carving the block, and preparing the fabric for dye.
+But once the block has been carved out, and the fabric has been stretched onto the printing table, the pattern is carefully lined up upon the fabric, dye is applied to the block and the pattern is printed by stamping the block firmly onto the fabric.
+This is repeated along the fabric, withthe block passed back and forth between printers to build up a repeat design, and the process is repeated for each colour layer within the pattern.
+Our block prints often come in pieces that are 6 or 10m long, this is because the size of the printers table limits how much fabric can be printed in one go.

-All of our cotton block prints are sourced by ourselves when we visit India twice a year.
-Working closely with the artisans and textile traders to uphold these traditional skills.
+All of our block prints and kalamkari are sourced by ourselves when we visit India twice a year.
+We enjoy working closely with the artisans and textile traders, even commissioning our own prints, in order to promote and uphold these traditional skills.